decentralized-identity/did-siop-browser-ext/README.md

 # did-siop #
-Self Issued OpenIdConnect Provider (SIOP) for Decentralized Identities (DIDs) implemented as a browser add-on
+This implements Self Issued OpenIdConnect Provider (SIOP) for Decentralized Identities (DIDs).
+This is implemented  as a browser add-on and allows to integrate Identity Wallets with Relying Parties which uses OpenIDConnect Clients (OIDC Clients) which complies the SIOP specification.

 # How to test
 * Load ***dist>chrome*** folder into chrome extensions using developer mode